albertbup/deep-belief-network/README.md

 # DeepBeliefNet
-A simple, clean Python implementation of Deep Belief Network based on
+A simple, clean Python implementation of Deep Belief Networks with binary units based on
 > Fischer, Asja, and Christian Igel.
 "Training restricted Boltzmann machines: an introduction."
 Pattern Recognition 47.1 (2014): 25-39.

 ## Usage